IG Metall: History

-Most recently, IG Metall agreed to a landmark deal with employers in 2016, giving 3.8 million workers in the metalworking sector a two-stage pay rise of 4.8 percent over 21 months.
-After a series of strikes, the union agreed a deal in 2018 to allow staff to cut their working week to 28 hours for up to two years to care for children or other relatives.
-Amid the COVID-19 pandemic in Germany, IG Metall notably proposed negotiating for a move to a four-day week to help secure jobs against economic fallout from the coronavirus crisis and structural shifts in the automobile industry.
+In 2016, IG Metall made a deal with employers giving 3.8 million workers in the metalworking sector a two-stage pay rise of 4.8 percent over 21 months.
+After a series of strikes, the union made a deal in 2018 to allow staff to cut their working week to 28 hours for up to two years to care for children or other relatives.
+Amid the COVID-19 pandemic in Germany, IG Metall proposed negotiating for a move to a four-day week to protect jobs from the economic effects of the COVID-19 pandemic and structural shifts in the automobile industry.

 Major strikes

 Strikes are rare in Germany, where companies and unions strive for consensus whenever possible.
 One of the first strikes of IG Metall lasted seven weeks in 1984 in the states of Baden-Württemberg and Hesse, which led to a reduction in the workweek to 35 hours from 37.
 Another major strike was organized by IG Metall in 1995, when up to 11,000 workers in Bavaria remained off the job for two weeks.
 In 2002, IG Metall called a wave of one-day strikes in a demand for a 6.5 percent increase in wages; German industry settled the dispute two weeks later by offering a raise of roughly 4 percent.
 In 2003, the union was forced to drop its campaign for a shorter workweek in the factories of eastern Germany after its hard-nosed negotiating tactics were repudiated by Germans across the political spectrum.
 In early 2018, more than 900,000 workers took part in industrial action in support of IG Metall's demands for higher pay and the right to shortened working hours.

-In 2022, German union IG Metall has demanded an 8.2% rise for workers and was rejected by employers for a 4.7% increase for 21 months.
-After third round of talks with the employers the rejection led them to call for steel workers to hold further warning strikes.
+In autumn 2024, warning strikes of workers in electrical engineering and metal industries were held after collective bargaining negotiations fell short.
+In these negotiations, employers offered a 3.6% pay rise over a period of 27 months which was considerably lower than the 7% sought by IG Metall.
+Companies criticised IG Metall's demands as unrealistic due to a general slowdown in German industry.
+IG Metall however pointed out high inflation and the failure to attract much-needed skilled labour.

+Also in 2024, IG Metall agreed with Volkswagen on more than 35,000 job cuts and sharp capacity reductions after two separate strikes, the largest in Volkswagen's history, protesting against cost-cutting plans, and 70 hours of negotiations, the longest in the company's history.